davidthings/jebrish/README.md

 After another very short period (2s or so), the kernel will run a console - either on the display or over the UART.

-You should see kernel boot debug messages on the Dispay
+You should see kernel boot debug messages on the Display.
+An example appears [below](#boot-log).

 Log in with username `root` and password `1234`